openhive-network/hive/doc/building.md

 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.
-- Community members occasionally attempt to compile the code with mingw, Intel and Microsoft compilers.
+- Community members occasionally attempt to compile the code with mingw, Intel, and Microsoft compilers.
 These compilers may work, but the developers do not use them.
 Pull requests fixing warnings / errors from these compilers are accepted.